Baani Sandhu

-Baani Sandhu is an Indian singer and actress known for her work in Punjabi-language music and films.
+Rupinder Kaur "Baani" Sandhu is an Indian singer and actress known for her work in Punjabi-language music and films.

 Early life

-Baani Sandhu was born as Rupinder Kaur Sandhu on 18 December 1993 in Amritsar, Punjab, India.
-She belongs to the Jat Sikh family.
-Baani grew up in Mohali.
-She studied at Govt Model Sr Sec School, Area 37-D, Chandigarh.
-After finishing grade school, she studied design.
+Baani Sandhu was born as Rupinder Kaur Sandhu in Amritsar, Punjab, India.

 Music career

-Baani Sandhu began her singing profession in 2018 with the Punjabi tune "Fauji Di Bandook."
+Sandhu began her singing career in 2018 with the Punjabi tune "Fauji Di Bandook."
 The melody was delivered under Humble Music and Gippy Grewal.
-Then she worked together with the Punjabi singer Dilpreet Dhillon.
+Then she worked together with Dilpreet Dhillon.
 She got her breakthrough in 2019 with the song "8 Parche," which appeared on the Global YouTube weekly chart and UK Music Asian Charts.